3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w07d02/instructor_notes/promises.md

   to execute as soon as it possibly can, including before previous lines of code have finished executing.

-  Consider that as humans we have the ability to multitask in a __non-blocking__ way.
-We can drive, talk on the phone, check the radio and chew gum at the same time (well, most of us anyway).
-However, a sneeze is an example of __blocking__.
-I don't know about you, but when I sneeze I can't do anything else at that moment.

   > "Isn't that really confusing?
 How could anyone write code when they can't be
   > sure about the order in which their lines will run?"